spectrocloud/librarium/packages/docs/content/17-glossary-all.md

 ## Helm Charts

 Helm Charts are Kubernetes YAML manifests that describe a related set of Kubernetes resources into a single package.
-Just like Palette's native Packs, Palette supports and orchestrates helm charts hosted in any public or private helm chart registry on to Kubernetes clusters.
+Just like Palette's native Packs, Palette supports and orchestrates helm charts hosted in any public or private Helm chart registry on to Kubernetes clusters.

 ## Chart Repositories